frankliu197/Git-tutorial/GIT.md

 ```
 The <code>--amend</code> modification saves your work in the same way a normal commit would, but provides several benefits over a normal commit.
 <img src="amend graph.png" alt="--amend commit vs a normal commit">
-While commits "Coded addition.txt" and "Coded subtraction.txt" represent the same state of code, using <code>--amend</code> will reduce the complexity
+While the commits "Coded addition.txt" and "Coded subtraction.txt" represent the same state of code, using <code>--amend</code> will reduce the complexity
 of the commit graph.
 This allows for more efficient git operations as you will see in the future.

 Another common mistake you may make is to commit nothing.